-Growing up in Minnesota we used to catch fireflies in the evenings.
+Growing up in Minnesota we used to catch little fireflies on a summer evening.
+We called them lightning bugs.
 It was such a magical experience to run around with them.
 We would catch them, put them in a mason jar, watch them, and then release them.
-I wanted to create something to have in my home during the summer that could capture that memory.
+We don’t have many real fireflies where I live but I wanted to create something to have in my home during the summer that could capture that memory.

 I started with a battery operated votive light that I found at the Dollar Tree.